que-son-las-funciones-generadoras-en-javascript

 What are generator functions in JavaScript

-In JavaScript, a generator function is a special type of function that can pause its execution and then resume it at a later time.
+In JavaScript, an generator function is a special type of function that can pause its execution and later resume it.

-Generator functions are useful when we need to work with a large amount of data or with large sequences, as they only compute values as we request them (instead of calculating all values at once).
+Generator functions are useful when we need to work with a large amount of data or large sequences, as they only calculate values as we request them (instead of calculating all values at once).

 Basic Syntax of Generator Functions